 What is MS?

-Multiple sclerosis (MS) is a neurological condition that affects the brain and spinal cord.
+Multiple Sclerosis (MS) is a neurological condition that affects the brain and spinal cord.
 More than 130,000 people in the UK have MS, and most are in their thirties, forties and fifties, although MS is not uncommon in people in their mid to late twenties.

 There is no cure for MS, but there are lots of different treatments and alternative therapies available which help relieve symptoms.
 These include exercise, physiotherapy and oxygen therapy, which are all available at the Samson Centre.